 This is an ad libitum smoking study.
 In general, smoking/product use during the confinement period will be allowed between 06:30 AM and 11:00 PM.
-During the ambulatory period, there will be no smoking/product use restriction except during the three visits on site (Day 30 Visit, Day 60 Visit, and Day 90 Visit), when product use will be allowed from the time of check-in prior to 08:30 AM to around 11:00 PM on Day 30, Day 60, and Day 90.
-Smoking/product use before 08:30 AM on Day 30, Day 60 and Day 90 are not restricted.
+During the ambulatory period, there will be no smoking/product use restriction except during the three visits on site (Day 30 Visit, Day 60 Visit, and Day 90 Visit), when product use will be allowed from 08:00 AM to around 23:00 PM on Day 30, Day 60, and Day 90.
+Smoking/product use before 08:00 AM on Day 30, Day 60 and Day 90 are not restricted.
 During the second day of the Day 30 and Day 60 Visits, product use will be allowed from 06:30 AM onwards.
 On the second day of the Day 90 Visit, product use will be allowed after the CYP2A6 activity, MNWS and cough questionnaires and spirometry have been performed until time of discharge.

 The Screening Visit will be conducted within 4 weeks prior to Admission to the investigational site (Day -30 to Day -3).
 Screening procedures do not necessarily have to be conducted on the same day.
-During the Screening Visit the site staff will demonstrate the use of THS 2.2 Menthol.
+During the Screening Visit the study collaborator will demonstrate the use of THS 2.2 Menthol.